LLMEffiChecker: Understanding and Testing Efficiency Degradation of Large Language Models: Evaluation

-\textbf{Comparison Baselines.} A branch of existing works have been proposed for testing NMT systems~\cite{nmt_se1,nmt_se2, nmt_se3, nmt_se4, cheng2020seq2sick, BelinkovB18}.
-However, all of them focus on testing NMT systems' correctness.
-To the best of our knowledge, we are the first to study NMT systems' efficiency degradation issue.
-To show that existing correctness testing methods can not generate test inputs that trigger efficiency degradation for NMT systems.
-We compare \tool against four state-of-the-art correctness testing methods, which are designed to generate testing inputs that produce incorrect translation results.
-Specifically, we choose \texttt{SIT}~\cite{nmt_se1}, \texttt{TransRepair}~\cite{nmt_se2}, \texttt{Seq2Sick}~\citep{cheng2020seq2sick}, and \texttt{SynError}~\citep{BelinkovB18} as our comparison baselines. \texttt{SIT} proposes a structure-invariant testing method, which is a metamorphic testing approach for validating machine translation software.
+\textbf{Comparison Baselines.} A branch of existing works have been proposed for testing LLMs~\cite{nmt_se1,nmt_se2, nmt_se3, nmt_se4, cheng2020seq2sick, BelinkovB18}.
+However, all of them focus on testing LLMs' correctness.
+To the best of our knowledge, we are the first to study LLMs' efficiency degradation issue.
+To show that existing correctness testing methods can not generate test inputs that trigger efficiency degradation for LLMs.
+We compare \tool against four state-of-the-art correctness testing methods, which are designed to generate testing inputs that produce incorrect results.
+Specifically, we choose \texttt{SIT}~\cite{nmt_se1}, \texttt{TransRepair}~\cite{nmt_se2}, \texttt{Seq2Sick}~\citep{cheng2020seq2sick}, and \texttt{SynError}~\citep{BelinkovB18} as our comparison baselines. \texttt{SIT} proposes a structure-invariant testing method, which is a metamorphic testing approach for validating language models.
 Given a seed sentence, \texttt{SIT} first generates a list of similar sentences by modifying tokens in the seed sentence.
-After that, \texttt{SIT} compares the structure of the original outputs and the generated outputs to detect translation errors. \texttt{TransRepair} is similar to \texttt{SIT}, with a difference that the unperturbed parts of the sentences preserve their adequacy and fluency modulo the mutated tokens.
-Thus, any perturbed input sentence violating this assumption will be treated as incorrect. \texttt{Seq2Sick} replaces the tokens in seed inputs to produce adversarial translation outputs that are entirely different from the original outputs. \texttt{SynError} is a character-level testing method, which minimizes the NMT system's accuracy~(BLUE score) by introducing synthetic noise.
-Specifically, \texttt{SynError} introduces four character-level perturbations: swap, fully random, and keyboard typos to perturb seed inputs to decrease the BLUE score.
+After that, \texttt{SIT} compares the structure of the original outputs and the generated outputs to detect generation errors. \texttt{TransRepair} is similar to \texttt{SIT}, with the difference that the unperturbed parts of the sentences preserve their adequacy and fluency modulo the mutated tokens.
+Thus, any perturbed input sentence violating this assumption will be treated as incorrect. \texttt{Seq2Sick} replaces the tokens in seed inputs to produce adversarial generation outputs that are entirely different from the original outputs. \texttt{SynError} is a character-level testing method, which minimizes the LLMs's accuracy~(BLEU score) by introducing synthetic noise.
+Specifically, \texttt{SynError} introduces four character-level perturbations: swap, fully random, and keyboard typos to perturb seed inputs to decrease the BLEU score.